About Gabrielle

 My Story

-Hi!
-My name is Gabrielle Deonath, but everyone calls me Gabbie.
-I’m a 27-year-old Muslim, Indo-Caribbean American woman, born and raised in New York.
-I also happen to be a writer and editor, with over a decade of editorial experience.
+I’m a Muslim Indo-Caribbean American woman born and raised in New York.
+I’m also a writer and editor with more than a decade of editorial experience.

 Fun Facts